-Protocol - What you must do Guidance - How you should do it Juvenile Victim: Name, Age, Address, Current whereabouts Parent, Guardian, Custodian, Caretaker: Name, Address Alleged Offender: Name, Age, Address Other Juveniles present or in danger: Name and Age Nature, extent or conditions of offense Definitions in Criminal statutes: Misdemeanor child abuse (§14-318.2) is defined as any person (caretaker and non-caretaker) who: inflicts, allows to be inflicted creates a substantial risk of physical injury by non-accidental means.
-Failure to report crimes against juveniles carries a penalty of Class 1 misdemeanor.
+Protocol - What you must do Guidance - How you should do it Definitions in Criminal statutes: Misdemeanor child abuse (§14-318.2) is defined as any person (caretaker and non- caretaker) who: inflicts, allows to be inflicted creates a substantial risk of physical injury by non-accidental means.
+Failure to report crimes against juveniles carries a penalty of a Class 1 misdemeanor.
 Felony child abuse (§14-318.4) Serious bodily injury (G.S. §14-318.4(d)(1) Bodily injury that creates a substantial risk of death or that causes serious permanent disfigurement, coma, a permanent or protracted condition that causes extreme pain, or permanent or protracted loss or impairment of the function of any bodily member or organ, or that results in prolonged hospitalization.
-Serious physical injury (G.S. §14-318.4(d)(2) Physical injury that causes great pain and suffering.
+Serious physical injury (G.S. §14-318.4(d)(2) Physical injury that causes greatpain and suffering.
 The term includes serious mental injury.
 Sexually Violent Offense (G.S. §14-208.6(5)) This also includes the following: an attempt, solicitation, or conspiracy to commit any of these offenses; aiding and abetting any of these offenses.
 Violent Offense (G.S.
 14-318.6(5)) any offense that inflicts upon the juvenile serious bodily injury or serious physical injury by other than accidental means.
-This term The requirement for written notification does not negate the county child welfare services agency's ability to share the screening decision with the
+This term also includes the following: an attempt, solicitation and abetting any of these offenses: aiding and abetting any of these offenses: aiding and abetting any of these serious physical injury by other than accidental means.
+This term also includes the following: an attempt, solicitation, or conspiracy to commit any of these offenses.
+REPORTER NOTIFICATION For all CPS Intake reports, there must be documentation that: a) Written notice was sent to the person making the report within 5 calendar days after receipt of the report; b) The person making the report waived their right to notice; or c) The person making the report refused to provide identifying information.
+The requirement for written notification does not negate the county child welfare services agency's ability to share the screening decision with the reporter through other means prior to receipt of the 5- day letter if the inquiry is an effort to provide protective services to the family.
+Examples of such situations include a hospital social worker wanting to know the screening decision prior to a child's